D&D Attack Roll Roller (To Hit)

 Game Rules for D&D Attack Rolls

-An attack roll in D&D 5e uses a d20, adds your ability modifier and proficiency bonus, and compares the sum to the target’s armor class.
+An attack roll in D&D 5e uses a d20, adds your ability modifier and proficiency bonus, and compares the sum to the target's armor class.
+Your attack bonus (also called to hit bonus) equals your ability modifier + proficiency bonus + other bonuses from magic weapons or fighting styles.
 Martial classes typically use Strength for melee and Dexterity for ranged or finesse weapons.
 Spell attacks add the spellcasting modifier listed for your class.
 For example, a level 5 fighter with +3 Strength and +3 proficiency bonus swings a longsword with a +6 attack bonus.
-When the main D&D dice roller says natural 20, it always hits and is a critical.
+When the D&D dice roller (d4–d100) says natural 20, it always hits and is a critical.
 A natural 1 automatically misses regardless of bonuses.

 Examples and Combat Tips